kubotal/kad-doc/kad/docs/getting-started/25-improving-component.md

 Two additional `parameters` have been added:

 - `tls`: A boolean to enable or disable the secure protocol.
-- `certificateIssuer`: The `ClusterIssuer` that will be used to generate the certificate used by the ingress controller.
+- `clusterIssuer`: The `ClusterIssuer` that will be used to generate the certificate used by the ingress controller.

 The template defined by the `values` attribute has also been updated to account for the optional TLS configuration, adapting it to the format required by the Helm Chart of `podinfo`.